StreakYC/react-smooth-collapse/README.md

 * `className` allows a CSS class name to be added to the outer element.
 Care should be taken if any rules added by the class name conflict with SmoothCollapse's own CSS properties.
+ * `eagerRender` will ensure that all children are always rendered, even if they have never been expanded.
+This property defaults to false.

-If the SmoothCollapse component starts out with expanded set to false and collapsedHeight is 0, then the children are not rendered until the first time the component is expanded.
+If the SmoothCollapse component starts out with expanded set to false, eagerRender is set to false, and collapsedHeight is 0 , then the children are not rendered until the first time the component is expanded.
 After the component has been expanded once, the children stay rendered so that they don't lose their state when they're hidden.

 ## Types